11 Interesting Things To Do When You Feel Unproductive

 Running is the go-to relaxation-slash-exercise sports activity for a significant amount of the population.
 However, it also allows productive benefits and is one of the most productive hobbies out there.

-Running not only improves your fitness levels, but it can also help with any kind of mental block by teaching you how to push through that same kind of mental barriers and obstructions, that are causing you delay.
+Running not only improves your fitness levels, but it can also help with any kind of mental block by teaching you how to push through those same kinds of mental barriers and obstructions that are causing you to delay.

 6. Dancing